-Celery, which has the scientific name Apium graveolens, is a vegetable in the plant family called Apiaceae.
-The benefits of celery begin with it being an excellent source of antioxidants and beneficial enzymes, in addition to vitamins and minerals such as vitamin K, vitamin C, potassium, folate and vitamin B6.
+Whether in soups, vegetable trays, topped with peanut butter or added to a dish, most people have consumed celery in one way, shape or form.
+That’s a good thing because the benefits of celery — not to mention celery seed — begin with it being an excellent source of antioxidants and beneficial enzymes, in addition to vitamins and minerals, such as vitamin K, vitamin C, potassium, folate and vitamin B6.

-Administered as an anti-hypertensive agent in folk medicine for centuries, celery continues to prove that there are many cardiovascular benefits.
-In recent pharmacological studies, celery demonstrates both antioxidant and anti-inflammatory activities that help improve blood pressure and cholesterol levels, as well as prevent heart disease.
+Administered as an anti-hypertensive agent in folk medicine for centuries, celery continues to prove that it has many cardiovascular benefits.
+In fact, in pharmacological studies, celery demonstrates both antioxidant nutrients and anti-inflammatory activities that help improve blood pressure and cholesterol levels, as well as prevent heart disease.

 Celery Nutrition Facts

 Most people choose to eat celery stalk, but the leaves and seeds of celery are also edible and beneficial.
 For example, celery leaves make a great addition to stir-fries and soups, so don’t shy away from leaf celery.

 Celery seeds — which can be found either in whole seed form, extract form or ground-up — have impressive health benefits on their own.
 They help lower inflammation and to fight bacterial infections.
 In some parts of the world, celery is grown primarily for its beneficial seeds, which are actually a very small type of fruit.
 Celery seeds are commonly used as a spice when crushed and contain a special oily compound called apiol that is used as a flavoring agent and for its many medicinal uses.

 Fresh celery benefits nutrition thanks to all the tremendous vitamins and minerals it contains.
 One cup of chopped, raw celery (about 101 grams) contains approximately:

 - 16.2 calories

 - 0.7 gram protein